drexed/lite-uxid/README.md

 t.string :uxid, null: false, index: { unique: true }
 ```

-If using UUID and your database supports it:
+If using UUID or ULID and your database supports it:

 ```ruby
 t.uuid :uxid, null: false, index: { unique: true }